5-choosability of graphs with crossings far apart: The proof of Theorem

-Suppose now that $G$ contains a subgraph $H$ isomorphic to one of the graphs drawn in Figure~\ref{fig-obst} such that the subgraph of $H$ corresponding to full-circle vertices is equal to $P$, triangle vertices have lists of size {\em at least} three, square vertices have lists of size {\em at least} four and pentagonal vertices have lists of size five.
+Suppose now that $(G,P,N,M,L)$ is a valid target and that $G$ contains a subgraph $H$ isomorphic to one of the graphs drawn in Figure~\ref{fig-obst} such that the subgraph of $H$ corresponding to full-circle vertices is equal to $P$, triangle vertices have lists of size {\em at least} three, square vertices have lists of size {\em at least} four and pentagonal vertices have lists of size five.
 Then we say that $H$ is a {\em near-obstruction}.